-ADN Mirgor is the product of the work conducted during months by 54 employees of all categories to redefine the principles and goals of a forever growing company.
-Over the past few years, Mirgor began a transformation process that turned the Company from a traditional industry player to an active participant in other business areas such as manufacturing, retail, logistics, distribution, farming and innovation.
-This diversification called for a cultural model across business units that instilled comprehensiveness and consistency aligned to Company goals, values, methods and conduct.

-Our ADN Mirgor sets six principles that are the Company's pillars and feed our mission, vision, values and work ethics.
+ADN Mirgor is the product of the work conducted during months by 54 employees of all categories to redefine the principles and goals of a quickly growing company.
+Over the last few years, Mirgor has been experiencing a transformation process which helped it go beyond its traditional industry and open up to new business sectors, such as manufacturing, retail, logistics, distribution, agriculture and innovation.
+The need to have a cultural model which encompasses all of the Company's operating and support divisions resulted from this diversification.
+The aim was to create a comprehensive and consistent model for the whole Company.
+It sets six principles that are the Company's pillars and feed our mission, vision, values and work ethics.